robinagandhi/swa/module-1/github-primer.md

 ```bash
 git add --all
 ```
-The above command adds any edited files in a staging area, a temporary holding place before a commit.
+The above command stages any edited, new or deleted files in a staging area, a temporary holding place (called index) before a commit.
 We can check the status of the repository again using the following command:

 ```bash
 git status